Adoration 4 Adventure’s 10 mistakes travelers often make. See what are the most common and costly travel mistakes, that you should try to avoid.

 1. Being robbed

-All photos in this article, except the feature image, are the were sourced from Pixabay and are free of copyrights under Creative Commons CC0.
+Originally published in 2016, completely rewritten and updated in 2018.
+All photos in this article, except the feature image, were sourced from Pixabay and are free of copyrights under Creative Commons CC0.

 Pin it for the next adventure!

 What are some of your biggest travel mistakes?
 Tell us about it below!